Client-side encryption FAQ

 Can I run DLP scans for content in client-side encrypted files or email?

 Data loss prevention (DLP) scans can't access client-side encrypted content in files or email.
-However, you create DLP rules to:
+However, you can create DLP rules to:

 • Scan Drive files' unencrypted metadata like the file title and Drive labels—this can help to prevent leaks of sensitive data.